ShaojieJiang/FACE/README.md

 In cases when you want to reproduce the results reported in our paper, decompress `data.zip`.
 Then the subdirectories:

 - **OSDb**: Contains validation and test sets used in our experiments for the OpenSubtitles dataset.
+We applogize that the training set is too large to share online.
 - **Tweet_IDs**: Contains the Tweet IDs for `Train`, `Valid`, `Test` and `Human_eval` sets used in our experiments.

 ## Citation